Haar (fog): Nomenclature

 The term haar is used along certain lands bordering the North Sea, primarily eastern Scotland and the north-east of England.
 Variants of the term in Scots and northern English include har, hare, harl, harr and hoar.
 In Yorkshire and Northumberland it is commonly referred to as a sea roke.

 Its origin is related to Middle Dutch haren, referring to a biting cold wind, or Frisian harig, meaning 'damp'.
 It has also been suggested to be a borrowing of the Old Norse word hárr, meaning 'hoar, hoary'.

+It regularly makes landfall in Inverness where the incoming tide brings cold water into the shallow warm Moray Firth and pushes down the Great Glen to Fort William where it shrouds Ben Nevis sometimes for several days.